virtual-labs/exp-advanced-imaging-in-tem-iitk/experiment/aim.md

-## To understand the advanced imaging modes of scanning electron microscopy
+## Observation of fine scale microstructure, defect structure and compositional analysis